TiManGames/AmnesiaTheDarkDescent/README.md

 4. Run the script file at `./HPL2/dependencies/lib/linux/lib64/fix_symlinks.sh` to fix broken symlinks from the .zip file
 5. Open a terminal in `./amnesia/src` and run `cmake .`
 6. With a terminal in `./amnesia/src` do `make` (or use `make -jX` where X is the number of jobs you want to run to speed things up, based on your CPU threads)
-7. The build should compile and the resulting binaries will be found in `./amnesia/src`
+7. The build should compile and the resulting binaries will be found in `./amnesia/src/output`.
+You can put some editor and game files there for faster testing.

 ### Playing the Game